To find ebooks in QuickSearch, start at http://library.yale.edu. Type your search terms into the box.

-Please click on the title of this section, Finding eBooks in Orbis, to expand or collapse the remainder of this content.
+Please click on the title of this section to expand or collapse the remainder of this content.

 When you see your search results, you will see a bento box-style display.
 On the right are books, and on the left are articles.
 To search Books+ (including ebooks), click on the ### Results link, which I have circled in the screenshot below.

 Now, if you have done all of the above, you are just looking at books — which is what we want!
 From here, we need to filter the results to only see ebooks.
 I've circled a few things below that you need.
 First, set the format to Online.
 Once you do that, you will see "You searched for: Format Is Online" in the button just below the search box.
 If you don't want online books (or, say, you don't want dissertations), you can toggle from Is to Is Not using the small chevron.

 Another piece that may interest you is the sorting section.
 The default is a relevance-based sorting, but you can also sort by latest publication date.
 This will likely make your results less relevant — to ensure that you're not viewing installation art pieces on dark matter and neutrinos, go to the facets on the left and limit the topic to the discipline you want.

 If you hover your mouse over the link that says "online book," a preview of the URL should appear in the lower right of your browser window.
 This way, you can check the platform.
 While the majority of the books in physics and astronomy are DRM-free PDFs available by chapter or in totality, some platforms, such as ProQuest Books Online, only provide Adobe Digital Editions downloads.
 These books are limited in the checkout period (and we can't control that) and require specialized Adobe software to run.